The Complete Guide to Microsoft Teams Status Icons

 What others see: green circle with a white checkmark next to your name.
 The strongest "ping me anytime" signal you can send.

-What others see: red square next to your name.
+What others see: a red circle with a white dash next to your name.
 The convention is "you'll get a reply eventually, but maybe not right now."

 Stronger than Busy.
 Suppresses most notifications and chat pings.
-Only set manually — Teams will never automatically put you in DnD.
-Often used during focused work, presentations, or when sharing your screen.
+Only set manually — Teams will never automatically put you in DND.
+Often used during focused work.
+(Teams also moves you to a DND-like state automatically while you're presenting.)

 Be Right Back (yellow clock)